eerolinna/bayesbench/SampleFormat.md

 - If a parameter has trailing `_hat` or `_pred` then it is a posterior predictive draw that is named by removing `_hat` or `_pred`.

 One potential problem is that we regenerate prior and prior predictive draws each time we run inference for the model.
-If we want to avoid this then we'd need to have two Stan models: A generative model that generates prior and prior predictive draws and a normal model.
+If we want to avoid this then we'd need to have two Stan models: A generative model that generates prior and prior predictive draws and a regular model.

 With model 2 the generative model would be